smueller18/solar-thermal-climate-system/consumer/postgres/README.md

 $ cd solar-thermal-climate-system/consumer/postgres
 $ python3 consumer.py
 ```
-Here is a list of all variables which can be set by environment variables. `__dirname__` is a placeholder for the absolute path to the directory of `consumer.py`.

 | variable | default | type | info |
 | --- | --- | --- | --- |